-The lawsuit not only seeks release of the particular documents requested, but also challenges the IRS's purported "policy" of not releasing "internal use" and "official use only" documents irrespective of FOIA's requirements.
-The suit also seeks a declaration that IRS officials acted arbitrarily and capriciously in denying the FOIA requests, which, if issued by the court, will lead to an investigation by the Office of Special Counsel as to whether the responsible officials should be subject to discipline.
+The lawsuit sought release of the particular documents requested, and also challenged the IRS’s purported “policy” of not releasing “internal use” and “official use only” documents irrespective of FOIA’s requirements.
+The suit also sought a declaration that IRS officials acted arbitrarily and capriciously in denying the FOIA requests, which, if issued by the court, would have prompted lead an investigation by the Office of Special Counsel as to whether the responsible officials should be subject to discipline.

 The case was dismissed when the IRS turned over the requested records.